J0nasW/BA/README.md

 Computing is getting more and more complex and takes a huge amount of resources.
 I'll be using the Google Cloud Plattform from now on to train parameters and weights of my neural Network.

 ---
+#### Update, Sa., 11.08.2018
+* Have been writing a lot this week and tewaking a little bit on my Observe-Method.
+* Did some Commentarys on my code as well as some very important little changes
+* Added LATEX Files containing my Bachelor Thesis.
+4 Weeks until deadline.

 #### Update Fr., 05.08.2018
 * Made my Code ready for Google Cloud Plattform to get some serious simulation done
 * Try merging to master-branch